Marc Benioff Sells 725 Shares of Salesforce, Inc. (NYSE:CRM) Stock

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 725 shares of the business’s stock in a transaction dated Monday, March 13th.
-The stock was sold at an average price of $174.42, for a total value of $126,454.50.
-Following the completion of the sale, the chief executive officer now owns 27,753,609 shares in the company, valued at $4,840,784,481.78.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 725 shares of Salesforce stock in a transaction dated Wednesday, March 15th.
+The stock was sold at an average price of $181.28, for a total value of $131,428.00.
+Following the completion of the sale, the chief executive officer now owns 27,753,609 shares of the company’s stock, valued at $5,031,174,239.52.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.

 Marc Benioff also recently made the following trade(s):